bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-13-publishing.md

 ## Provide a summary

-First, we'll need some basic information about yourself, to smooth the app certification process.
+To begin the app certification process, we'll need some basic information about you.

 ![DevTools 01](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/devtools-tutorial-01.png  "DevTools 01")